dimonb/gptetris/README.md

    - Up arrow: rotate the piece
 4. The game will automatically increase the level and speed as you clear lines.
 5. The game is over when a new piece cannot enter the playfield.

+## Acknowledgments

+This Tetris game was developed with the assistance of ChatGPT, an AI language model created by OpenAI.

 ## License